Winter Wellness Series Part 1

 4 | Omega 3 fatty acids

-Our winter wellness tips wouldn’t be complete without our friends, omega 3 fatty acids.
+Our winter wellness ideas wouldn’t be complete without our friends, omega 3 fatty acids.
 Why is that, you ask?

 They’re great for helping to reduce joint pain and stiffness as they’re a natural anti-inflammatory.
 And, they can help lower levels of depression, which sometimes occurs during the shorter days of winter (no matter the climate!)